GSam/bfg-piPI/README.md

 - Wake sleep algorithms based on: https://github.com/GSam/ec using monad and comonads pairs.
 Waking = Monad + Comonad and Sleeping = Comonad + Monad.
 Essentially waking unravels a comonad, while sleeping builds a monad.
 NOTE: They have to be invertible so it can generate self-opposition.
 - Monoidal (or applicative) programming as well as comonoidal (non-zero).
 Using forgetful functors and their inverse to simplify algebraic objects into their core operations (or core combinators of actions).

-- Neural networks to work on the space of Fourier series and algebraic formulae in order to categorize infinite computation as 1/(1 - z) as a lazy expansion
+- Neural networks to work on the space of Fourier series and algebraic formulae in order to categorize infinite computation as 1/(1 - z) as a lazy expansion (see: Riordan arrays, Motzkin path counting and group theoretic counting for different automata based on Chomsky enumeration theorem may help)
 - Using algebraic theory and category theory to condense objects into their most natural group / lattice / geometric / automata / field etc.
 - PNG/Bitmap based memory encoding with multi-layer redundancy - RGB values used, but also high level contours / heatmaps generated to reinforce memory (RAM-like memory)
 - Neural networks and manipulating images in more 'compact' forms: https://github.com/GSam/FourierFromSVG Got the idea from watching 3Blue1Brown to decompose images in a different way.
 This includes PixelArrays: https://github.com/GSam/bfg-piPI/blob/master/External%20Slides/PixelArrays--20161026--MIT.pdf